Eye surgery

-Eye surgery, also known as ophthalmic or ocular surgery, is surgery performed on the eye or its adnexa, by an ophthalmologist.
-Eye surgery is part of ophthalmology.
+Eye surgery, also known as ophthalmic surgery or ocular surgery, is surgery performed on the eye or its adnexa.
+Eye surgery is part of ophthalmology and is performed by an ophthalmologist or eye surgeon.
 The eye is a fragile organ, and requires due care before, during, and after a surgical procedure to minimize or prevent further damage.
 An eye surgeon is responsible for selecting the appropriate surgical procedure for the patient, and for taking the necessary safety precautions.
 Mentions of eye surgery can be found in several ancient texts dating back as early as 1800 BC, with cataract treatment starting in the fifth century BC.
 It continues to be a widely practiced class of surgery, with various techniques having been developed for treating eye problems.

 Preparation and precautions

 Since the eye is heavily supplied by nerves, anesthesia is essential.
 Local anesthesia is most commonly used.
 Topical anesthesia using lidocaine topical gel is often used for quick procedures.
 Since topical anesthesia requires cooperation from the patient, general anesthesia is often used for children, traumatic eye injuries, or major orbitotomies, and for apprehensive patients.
 The physician administering anesthesia, or a nurse anesthetist or anesthetist assistant with expertise in anesthesia of the eye, monitors the patient's cardiovascular status.
 Sterile precautions are taken to prepare the area for surgery and lower the risk of infection.
 These precautions include the use of antiseptics, such as povidone-iodine, and sterile drapes, gowns, and gloves.